Samy-Annasri/backcasting-for-adversarial-attacks-on-time-series/README.md

 ### Main Goal

-To demonstrate that it is possible to significantly degrade the predictions of a forecasting model (LSTM, RNN, GRU...) at inference time only, without knowing the true future values.
+To demonstrate that it is possible to significantly degrade the predictions of a forecasting model (LSTM, RNN, GRU...) at inference time only, without knowing the true future values and in black box.

 ---

 ## Principle of the RFA Attack

 The key idea is to train a "mirror" model, named model_rev, which predicts the past from the present like a proxy.
 That can be used to apply an FGSM-style perturbation on reversed input sequences.
+In the future, maybe that can be good to try other attack like BIM,etc...

 ### Pipeline of the REV (Reverse Forecast Attack)